pkg flare

 srv.serve(r^)

-response.
-Middleware is itself a Handler that holds another
+itself is a Handler that holds another Handler, so you

-Handler, so you stack layers by nesting constructors, no callback
+stack layers by nesting constructors, no callback chain to

-from flare.http import App, Router, Request, Response, Handler, State, ok, HttpServer
+from flare.http import Router, Request, Response, Handler, ok, HttpServer

 from flare.net import SocketAddr